 Trent grew up in East Texas in a small town called Hughes Springs.
 After graduating high school, he attended college at Oral Roberts University, where he played baseball and appeared in two NCAA DI Regional tournaments.
 Baseball became a source of wisdom for Trent, and he attributes much of his life lessons to his time on the field.
+The game taught him that no challenge is too difficult and that winning is always possible, no matter what.

 Once he graduated with a bachelor's in business, Trent enrolled at Baylor Law School.
 While there, he competed on Baylor's National Moot Court team and became a member of the Order of the Barristers, a prestigious honor society for law students.
 Trent also served as an associate editor for the Baylor Law Review.
 His work made him the first in his class in Texas Administrative Law and Practice Court III, one of three courses in Baylor's demanding Practice Court program.
 He eventually graduated in the top 8% of his class magna cum laude.